tournesol-app/tournesol/infra/README.md

 https://api.staging.tournesol.app/admin/
 ```

-Exit the tunnel you are done.
+Exit the tunnel when you are done.

 ## Dump Tournesol DB